Identification

 Do not induce vomiting without medical advice.
 Never give anything by mouth to an unconscious person.
 Obtain medical attention.

-Symptoms: Although the acute toxicity of xylene is low, ingestion can causes extreme irritation to GI tract.
+Symptoms: Ingestion can causes extreme irritation to GI tract.
 May cause mild to severe pulmonary injury if small amounts are aspirated into the respiratory tract.

 Firefighting Measures